 (a) the employee is ready and willing to work but no work is provided for him by his employer,

 (b) the employee is incapable of work because of sickness or injury,

 (c) the employee is absent from work wholly or partly because of pregnancy or childbirth [or on [adoption leave, [shared parental leave,] [parental bereavement leave,] parental leave or]] [paternity leave], or

-(d) the employee is absent from work in accordance with
+(d) the employee is absent

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.